gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - robustness under perturbation
 - bounded stress retention without collapse
 - architectural robustness across multiple perturbation classes
-- epistemic, continuity, and longitudinal robustness under pressure
+- epistemic, continuity, longitudinal, and discrimination robustness under pressure

 This is where the protocol begins to resemble an engineering framework for recursive coordination rather than a descriptive cycle log.